AlenAlic/DANCE/README.md

 ### Congratulations!

 The xTDS Adjudication System should be available on the local network through the local ip address of the machine you're on.

+### Allow external access
+If you wish to reach the site through the internet, you'll need a firewall and allow outside access to the server.

+We'll install ufw (the Uncomplicated Firewall), and configure to allow external traffic on port 80 (http).
+We'll add port 22 (ssh) so that you do not always need to be physically next to the server.

+    sudo apt install -y ufw
+    sudo ufw allow http
+    sudo ufw allow ssh
+    sudo ufw --force enable